-Associate Professor of Practical Theology, Spiritual Care, and Counseling B.S., Texas Christian University; M.Div., Ph.D., Brite Divinity School projects include a text titled Empowering Couples: A Narrative Approach to Spiritual Care for Fortress Press and ongoing collaborative research funded by the Lilly Endowment and the Association of Theological Schools to develop a pastoral theology of hope among children with chronic illness.
-He also co-directs the "Beyond Apologetics" project, funded by the Carpenter Foundation, to explore the intersection of pastoral theology, sexual identities and pastoral practices.
-A clinical Fellow of the American Association of Pastoral Counselors, Dr. Bidwell serves on the national board of AAPC and as coeditor of The Journal of Pastoral Theology.
-Prior to entering the academy, he served as a chaplain, parish pastor, spiritual director, pastoral counselor, and director of a community AIDS agency.
+Associate Professor of Practical Theology, Spiritual Care, and Counseling B.S., Texas Christian University; M.Div., Ph.D., Brite Divinity School to understand and to respond faithfully and effectively to human experiences of joy, suffering, wonder and mystery.
+Dr. Bidwell's teaching, research and writing are informed by the practice of vipassana (insight) meditation in the tradition of Theravada Buddhism.
+He considers Buddhism a second spiritual "home" and has a keen interest in hybrid religious/spiritual identities and Buddhist-Christian dialogue.
+Dr. Bidwell is a clinical Fellow of the American Association of Pastoral Counselors, co-editor of The Journal of Pastoral Theology, and has served as chaplain, parish pastor, spiritual director, pastoral counselor, and director of a community AIDS agency

-An ordained minister of the Presbyterian Church (USA), Duane Bidwell works at the intersections of social constructionist psychology, world spiritualities, and liberation theologies.
-Current
+An ordained minister of the Presbyterian Church (USA), Dr. Bidwell teaches, writes, and researches at the intersection of pastoral theology and spirituality.
+He uses qualitative and social constructionist methods